Azure/KeyVault-Secrets-Rotation-CosmosDB-PowerShell/Project-Template-Instructions.md

     1. Update **GetAlternateCredentialId** to return alternate username/key id.
 1. Update ARM templates
     1. Update 'azuredeploy.json' under Function and Add-Event-Subscription folders
-        1. Replace "CosmosDB" with your service/resource provider type name i.e. "StorageAccountRG","StorageAccountName", "StorageKey" in parameters and resources.
+        1. Replace "[ServiceType]" with your service/resource provider type name i.e. "StorageAccountRG","StorageAccountName", "StorageKey" in parameters and resources.
 Notice that 'Microsoft.KeyVault/vaults/providers/eventSubscriptions' need function name to match folder updated in previous step.
+        1. Update "repoURL" default value in Function ARM template to your github url.
+        1. Add script to deploy secret - update listkey function based on your resource provider/service
         1. Add script for adding access to service/resource provider for your function on the bottom of the template file.
 Example for assigning role for Storage Account is provided as an example.
-        1. Update "repoURL" default value in Function ARM template to your github url.

 1. Update 'README', 'CHANGELOG' and 'CONTRIBUTING' files.
-You can use Visual Studio Code replace in files functionality to replace CosmosDB with service/resource provider type name.
+You can use Visual Studio Code replace in files functionality to replace [ServiceType] with service/resource provider type name.
 1. Update links for **Deploy to Azure** buttons in [README](./ARM-Templates/README.md) to point to new ARM templates in your github repository.
 You can find more information about deployment buttons [here](https://docs.microsoft.com/azure/azure-resource-manager/templates/deploy-to-azure-button)